scottwater/shorti/README.md

 ## Todo

 One outstanding item would be to track unique clicks (likely via IP Address).
 Not 100% yet if this will be added.

+# Change Log

+1. If HTTP_ACCEPT = 'application/json' json data will be returned.
+Otherwise, responses will be return as plain text.